 - Our performance spaces, bar, and rehearsal rooms are currently operating at 100% capacity.

 - If you’re feeling unwell with cold/flu symptoms, we ask that you stay home.
 If you are no longer planning on attending, please let us know as there is often a waitlist for shows.

-- Our venue opens 30 minutes before the performance currently.
+- Our venue opens 60 minutes before the performance currently, including our bar.

-- We ask that all members of the audience practice physical distancing before and during the performance where possible.
+- We ask that all members of the audience practice physical distancing before and after the performance where possible.

 - Our venue is regularly cleaned for your safety and the safety of our staff.